CANDELbio/mantis-viewer/docs/tutorial.md

 ## Segmentation Data ##

 You can load segmentation data by clicking the `Open Segmentation File` entry in the main menu.
-Mantis Viewer expects segmentation data to be loaded as a PNG where pixels not belonging to a segment have a 0 value, and where pixels belonging to a segment have a numerical segment id as their value.
+Mantis Viewer expects segmentation data to be loaded as a TIFF where pixels not belonging to a segment have a 0 value, and where pixels belonging to a segment have a numerical segment id as their value.

 Once segemntation data has been loaded segment outlines will be overlayed on the image.